kwonus/Quelle/Quelle-AVX.md

 | Export Directive  *(follows the Selection Criteria)* | Create file      | Create or Overwrite file | Create or Append File |
 | ---------------------------------------------------- | ---------------- | :----------------------- | :-------------------- |
 | *export*                                             | **>** *filename* | **=>** *filename*        | **>>** *filename*     |

+**Table 1-3** - Syntax summary for the *export* action in the Export Directive of a Selection/Search imperative statement.

 This would export all verses in Genesis 1 from the most previous search as html